 In a nutshell, we summarize the pairing process as follows: First, get the Victor Reader Trek (VRT) ready for pairing.
 Next, turn on your JBL Charge 3 speaker and put it into Bluetooth discovery mode.
 Finally, on your VRT, scan for and connect to your speaker.
 We detail each of these three high level steps next.
 For this demo.

-Step by Step: Pairing Victor Reader Trek with JBL Charge 3 Bluetooth Speaker
+Pairing Victor Reader Trek with JBL Charge 3: Step by Step

 1. Power on the Victor Reader Trek